yogeshd-iitk/subspace_descent_over_SPD_manifold/README.md

 ---------------------------------------------

 1) RSD_extension.m

- it is the main code file which implements Riemannian subspace descent algorithm proposed in the paper (https://arxiv.org/pdf/2305.02041.pdf)
+				It is the main code file which implements Riemannian subspace descent algorithm proposed in the paper (https://arxiv.org/pdf/2305.02041.pdf)

 2) user_input.m

 				It contains user provided data and the symbolic expression of the objective function.

-3)number_of_comp.m
+3) number_of_comp.m

 				It calculates the number of terms of each type in the objective function g.

 4) user_fun.m

 				It is the MATLAB function corresponding to the symbolic expression in the file 'user_input.m', generated using 'matlabFunction'.

 5) user_fun_grad.m

 				It is the MATLAB function generated with 'matlabFunction' to compute the gradient of 'user_fun.m'.

-6)user_fun_hess.m
+6) user_fun_hess.m

 				It is the MATLAB function generated with 'matlabFunction' to compute the Hessian of 'user_fun.m'.

 7) inti_var.m

 				It is the function used to calculate intermediate matrices M1p(X0), M2q(X0), M41r(X0), M42r(X0), M51s(X0), M52s(X0), M61m(X0), M62m(X0), and the function value at the initialization X0.
 Additionally, it computes trace(M41r(X0)*M42r(X0)), trace(M51s(X0)*M52s(X0)), and trace(M61m(X0)*transpose(M62m(X0)), serving as initializations in the unidirectional case, for the recursive computation of trace(M41r(X)*M42r(X)), trace(M51s(X)*M52s(X)), and trace(M61m(X)*transpose(M62m(X))) at any point X with O(n) complexity.
 This is in contrast to the direct calculation's O(n^2) cost.

 8) direct_deriv.m

 				It computes the directional derivatives of the functions h1p(X), h2q(X), h3(X), h4r(X), h5s(X), and h6m(X) at the point X.

-9)subspace_select_second_order_greedy.m
+9) subspace_select_second_order_greedy.m

 				It generates a subspace using a greedy heuristic method.

-10)subspace_select_second_order_random.m
+10) subspace_select_second_order_random.m

 				It generates a subspace using a randomized method.

 11) mod_entry.m

 				In the randomized unidirectional case, this function is utilized to store values that undergo modifications in the current iteration.
 These stored values are then used to compute trace(M41r(X)*M42r(X)), trace(M51s(X)*M52s(X)), and trace(M61m(X)*transpose(M62m(X))) at any point X with O(n) complexity.

 12) Bup_multiplcatn.m

 				It post-multiplies any matrix A by the update matrix 'Bup,' denoted as A*Bup.

 13) Bupintrns_multiplcatn.m

 				It pre-multiplies any matrix A by the inverse of the update matrix 'Bup,' denoted as inverse(Bup)*A.

-14)intrmdt_var.m
+14) intrmdt_var.m

 				It computes intermediate variables utilized in the functions 'trace_hessV_V_fun.m' and 'trace_V_grad_V_Xin_fun.m'.

 15) trace_grad_V_fun.m

 				It computes 'trace(gradf *V)'.

 16) trace_hessV_V_fun.m

 				It computes 'trace(hessf[V]*V)'.

 17) trace_V_grad_V_Xin_fun.m

 				It computes 'trace(V*gradf*V*inverse(X))'.

 18) fun_min_con.m

 				It implements the alternate method of solving positive definite matrix-constrained problems using the MATLAB function 'fmincon'.

 19) user_fun_con.m

 				It performs function evaluation with respect to the variable X using the 'user_fun.m' function in the 'fun_min_con.m' code.

 20) lambda_star_fun.m

 				It calculates the optimal values of lambdas for each basis vector in the chosen subspace.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------